tmiddlet/CTF/GoogleCTF2020/WhatLurksBelow/README.md

 80 0C B4 41 D4 93 70 B8 38 6C BA 0E 36 C0 94 9A CE F4 22 D3 0C 15 F1 89 76 81 37 CE DE E1 DD AB 42 67 CE 10 05 4D 87 8F 78 8C 41 58 61 E9 92 F5 6A 1B 66 32 4D EA EB 7F EA 56 F6 CF 19 B6 16 2B
 ```

 At this point we stalled out a bit.
 For some reason we forgot the GPS/DSSS insight for about an hour while we tried to pull the flag out of this data.
+Nothing we did worked, though, and eventually we remembered the name of the challenge and got back on track.

-The flag isn't in this data.
+The flag isn't in this sequence.
 The flag is in the original file, and this is the pseudo-random sequence that was used to encode the data into chips.

 If we go back to the original data and correlate it with our newly found chip, we get the following:
 ![correlated](files/images/img10.png)